 In late 2017, the Company also entered into a fixed-fee NGL transportation and fractionation agreement whereby the Company committed to deliver its NGL production at the tailgate of the Black River Processing Plant.
 The Company is committed to deliver a minimum volume of NGLs to the counterparty upon construction and completion of a pipeline expansion and a fractionation facility by the counterparty, which is currently expected to be completed in 2020.
 The Company has no rights to compel the counterparty to construct this pipeline extension or fractionation facility.
-If the counterparty does not construct the pipeline extension and fractionation facility, then the Company does not have any minimum volume commitments under the agreement.
-If the counterparty constructs the pipeline extension and fractionation facility on or prior to February 28, 2021, then the Company will have a commitment to deliver a minimum volume of NGLs for seven years following the completion of the pipeline extension and fractionation facility.
-If the Company does not meet its NGL volume commitment in any quarter during the seven-year commitment period, it will be required to pay a deficiency fee per gallon of NGL deficiency.
-Should the pipeline extension and fractionation facility be completed on or prior to February 28, 2021, the minimum obligation during the seven-year period would be approximately \$132.3 million.
+If the counterparty does not construct the pipeline extension and fractionation facility on or prior to February 28, 2021, then the Company will have a commitment to deliver a minimum volume of NGLs for seven years following the completion of the pipeline extension and fractionation facility be completed on or prior to February 28, 2021, the minimum obligation during the seven-year period would be approximately \$132.3 million.